akos-almasi/Term2/README.md

 #### Kaggle ####
 - Gender ratio

-Further, we added the Gender ratio table in order to investigate whether the connection with the Pay Gap table is present.
+We added the Gender ratio table in order to investigate whether the connection with the Pay Gap table is present.
 The original dataset has information on 35 countries for 2020.

 - Country Codes